janetjoywilson/janetjoywilson.github.io/_posts/2016-09-23-books-and-brunch.md

 ### J. Edward Chamberlin author of [The Banker and The Blackfoot](http://penguinrandomhouse.ca/books/249651/banker-and-blackfoot#9780345810014), A Memoir of My Grandfather in Chinook Country.

-Ted (all his family have nicknames) and his wife, the poet Lorna Goodison, came all the way from Halfmoon Bay in British Columbia.
+Ted (all his family have nicknames) and his wife, the poet Lorna Goodison, flew in from Halfmoon Bay in British Columbia.
 I immediately asked WHERE is Halfmoon Bay?!

 Halfmoon Bay is a small community of about 2,800 people.
 The area in and around Halfmoon Bay was originally inhabited solely by the Shishalh people of the Coast Salish First Nations.
 Halfmoon Bay's settlers chose the area for its mild climate and abundance of fresh water and natural food (fish, shellfish, berries and roots).
 The Shishalh tribe became known as the Sechelts, a derivation of she'shalt, meaning "the people".
 Roberts Creek formed the boundary between the Sechelt people to the north and the Squamish people to the south.